Assambra/Module-GameManager/GameManager/Assets/Assambra/Demo/DemoScenes/Readme GameManager.txt

 3. Adding all Scenes including Start to Build Settings -> Scenes in Built.

 4. Open scene Start and Hit Play, select the GameObject GameManager and change the GameState in the dropdown menu.
-The scene changes to the appropriate GameState.
+The scene changes to the appropriate GameState and the scene UI will also be activated and the last UI will be deactivated.